gomander/napi-gif-encoder/README.md

 ## Developing

-- Install latest `Rust`.
-Suggest using [rustup](https://rustup.rs/).
+- Install latest `Rust` using [rustup](https://rustup.rs/).
 If on Windows, use WSL for an easier time.
 - Install `NodeJS@18+`.
 LTS versions suggested.
 - Install `yarn@1.x`.
 - Install dependencies with `yarn`.